• Home

 Wayfinder Bay at the stern — the quietest spot on the ship and my favourite place to unwind between activities.

 Tucked at the stern, this Moana-themed pool area is the most peaceful spot onboard.
 Tiered decks with plush loungers, stunning ocean views, and the live show "Moana: Call of the Sea" performed against the backdrop of actual open ocean.
-When you need a break from the energy of the rest of the ship — and you will — this is your sanctuary.
+When you need a break from the energy of the rest of the ship — and you will — this is the sanctuary.
+One small caveat: it is not officially adults-only, and on busy sailings since May, families do find it.
+Earlier mornings and after sunset remain the quietest windows.

 Disney Adventure Rides — Are They Actually Good?

-The Disney Adventure has three rides, all included in your cruise fare with no extra charge.
-I rode all three, and here's what I genuinely think — because most Disney Adventure ship reviews either overhype or underplay the attractions.
+The Disney Adventure has three rides, all included in your cruise fare with no extra charge and no lightning-lane upcharge.
+Our team has now ridden all three across multiple sailings, in good and bad conditions.
+Here is the honest read — because most Disney Adventure rides reviews either oversell the coaster or write off the other two unfairly.

 Ironcycle Test Run — Disney Cruise Line's First Roller Coaster at Sea